naqeeb-05/WeRatedDogs-Twitter-Data-Wrangling/README.md

 ## Key Insights

-• Most tweets had a rating between 10/10 and 12/10.
-Infact around 70% of the tweets had ratings between 10/10 and 12/10 <br>
+• Most tweets had a rating between 10/10 and 12/10 infact around 70% of the tweets had this ratings <br>
 • Golden retriever is the most tweeted dog breed followed by Labrador Retriever and Pembroke also most tweets contains dogs who are in the pupper stage <br>
 • Standard Poodle on average had the most retweets followed by English springer and Afghan hound (both of which had similar retweet counts) <br>
 • Even though Standard Poodle on average had more retweets however, it was the Saluki breed which had the highest favorite counts (more than 20k) <br>